Nothender/EnderEngine/README.md

 # EnderEngine

-## for people who want an actual engine, i recommend coming back in a year or something :)
+## for people who want an actual engine, we recommend coming back in a year or something (probably more) :)

 Dependencies (that you need to download/include in your project) :
 * for EnderEngine